jsunn-y/SGPO/APEXGo/README.md

 ```
 bash generation/train.sh
 ```
 To check the qualty of generated sequences, use `generation/generation.ipynb` and `generation/generation.py`.
 The model checkpoints will be saved to `generation/saved_models`.
+Pretained model checkpoints are available on [huggingface](https://huggingface.co/jsunn-y/SGPO).

 ## Optimization with APEXGo:
 To run the APEXGo algorithm and save outputed sequences with associated fitness values, customize `optimization/constrained_bo_scripts/optimize.sh` and run: